 Think your cupboards look dated?
 Well instead of ripping them down and adding that to a landfill, consider saving time and money by giving them a facelift.
 As more homeowners are looking for ways to cut down on costs, refurbishing older items to look better than new, is more popular than ever.
 Give them a good sanding and get creative with your (non-toxic) paint.

-When you’re ready to get on board with an eco-friendly kitchen design, take note of these key areas that can transform your kitchen into something beautiful for both you and the environment.
+When you’re ready to get on board with an eco-friendly kitchen renovation, take note of these key areas that can transform your kitchen into something beautiful for both you and the environment.
+Contact us, or give us a call at (613)727-9427